Jiji line

-The Jiji line (集集線 (Jíjí Xiàn, Chi^{2}-chi^{2} Hsien^{4}, Chi̍p-chi̍p Soàⁿ)) is a branch line of the Taiwan Railways Administration (TRA), located in Changhua and Nantou counties in Taiwan.
+The Jiji line (集集線 (Jíjí Xiàn, Chi^{2}-chi^{2} Hsien^{4}, Chi̍p-chi̍p Soàⁿ)) is a branch line of the Taiwan Railway, located in Changhua and Nantou counties in Taiwan.
 It is a narrow-gauge railway, and the longest branch line in Taiwan.
 The line is operated as a heritage railway, catering to tourists wanting to visit this part of central Taiwan.

 What is now the Jiji line was originally constructed to help deliver construction materials to a power plant at Sun Moon Lake.
 Replacing a push car railway that previously covered the same route, it greatly expanded capacity and soon began to be used to export goods from the region, as well as carry passengers.
 Significant exports included wood and bananas.
 This spurred economic growth along the line in the first half of the 20th century.

 When the economic situation shifted, the line began to lose money.
 The TRA proposed to close the line in 1986, but after resistance from local residents, the line was instead repurposed to attract tourism to the region.
 This effort was successful, spurring renewed economic growth along the line.
 The line has since developed partnerships with Japanese lines, promoted leopard cat conservation, and operated a museum train.

 The success of the line prompted its extension west to better connect with the Taiwan High Speed Rail line.
 However, the line has faced significant difficulties regarding maintenance, especially given its old age, and parts of the line have been closed since 2021.
 Work is underway not only to repair the line, but also to widen its tunnels to allow for larger trains with increased capacity.

 History

 Construction

 During the early 20th century, Taiwan was under Japanese rule.
 The government sought to increase natural resource extraction.
 A push car railway was built from Puli to Ershui, to transport goods such as sugar.
 These push cars were stored at Checheng.
 At Ershui, goods could be transferred to the Western Trunk line.
 When the government began to promote industrialization, generating power became a key priority.

 The Jiji line was built by Taiwan Electric Power Co. to transport construction materials to the Mingtan Pumped Storage Hydro Power Plant in Sun Moon Lake.
 The existing systems used to transport goods in the area could only transport very limited amounts of materials.
-Local oral history suggests construction may have begun in 1916, however official records date this to 1919.
+Local oral history suggests construction may have begun in 1916, but official records date this to 1919.
 Mostly built along the older push car line, construction finished in 1921.
 Whereas the push car line had a gauge of 762 mm, the new line had a gauge of 1067 mm.
 Push car routes remained in use past Checheng.

 After being initially used as a private freight line, the railway was opened to wider use on 15 January 1922.
 At the time, the line was 29.7 km long, connecting seven stations from Ershui railway station in Changhua County to Checheng railway station in Nantou County in a trip of about 40 minutes.